Early Contractor Involvement

 ECI – Contractor 1

-Downer NZ and Soletanche Bachy (DSBJV) were chosen to progress the CRL work through and under Britomart Station and Queen Street to the Downtown Shopping Centre site.
+Downer NZ and Soletanche Bachy (DSBJV) were chosen to progress the CRL work through and under Britomart Station and Queen Street to the site of the former Downtown Shopping Centre site, now the Precinct Properties Commercial Bay development.
 Construction commenced in July 2016.

 Contract 1 included establishing temporary accommodation for Britomart Station’s ticketing and customer service operations, the underpinning of the historic former Chief Post Office building, to allow the construction of the rail tunnels beneath and reinstating Britomart Station and upgrading urban space and surrounding roads.

 Connectus (McConnell Dowell and Downer JV) were chosen to construct the cut and cover tunnels under and along Albert St from Customs Street to Wyndham Street.

 Contract 2 commenced in December 2015 with a ‘pipe jack’ component relocating a major storm water line in Albert Street between Swanson and Wellesley Streets and strengthening and bridging a section of the Orakei Sewer Main at the intersection of Victoria Street and Albert Street.

 The contract for stormwater diversion works in Mt Eden was awarded to the March Bessac Joint Venture.

 The Mt Eden contract worth $16.5M is for the construction of a new underground stormwater tunnel between Water and Nikau Streets to replace an existing adjacent pipe that will be in the way of the CRL tunnels.

 The March Bessac Joint Venture contractors have extensive pipejacking and underground work experience in New Zealand and internationally and were chosen for a combination of their expertise, the innovation they brought to the tender and for their commercial offer.

 Principal Technical Advisor (PTA)